nhsx/au-data-engineering/docs/source/adfdesign.rst

   a.
 Set the parameter folderName to ``@variable('latestFolder')``.

 #.
 Create a Copy Data activity.
 More information on the Copy Data ADF activity can be found `here <https://docs.microsoft.com/en-us/azure/data-factory/copy-activity-overview>`_ (see Figure 8).
-  a.Set the 'latest_folder_source' dataset as the source and an appropriate dataset as sink where you want to save the latest data.
+  a.
+Set the 'latest_folder_source' dataset as the source and an appropriate dataset as sink where you want to save the latest data.

   .. image:: _static/img/latest_folder/figure_8.png
     :width: 600